More arrests made following Auckland Harbour Bridge protest

 An attempted negotiation took place between police and protesters in the days prior to the event, where the group were told they were only allowed to drive at a speed deemed safe and that they couldn't disrupt other road users.

+"Police had made it clear to the group that any pedestrians on the harbour bridge or motorway was unlawful and would result in consequences," Superintendent Naila Hassan, Waitematā District Commander said.

+As a result of the protest, NZTA closed two lanes, causing massive traffic delays for Auckland motorists that lasted for hours.
+The event was described as "stupid and selfish".

-"The actions of the group last week were dangerous, and this enforcement action sends a clear message that this kind of behavior will not be tolerated," Hassan said.
+"The actions of the group last week were dangerous, and this enforcement action sends a clear message that this kind of behaviour will not be tolerated," Hassan said.